Victorian Palisades / Sydney Harbour Foreshore Restoration

-In 2006 Wrought Artworks restored 128 panels of Sydney Harbour foreshore balustrading.
-This section runs under the Southern pylon of the Harbour Bridge.
-One the most photographed landmarks in Australia, Wrought Artworks' completed the restoration in under 8 months with a crew of up to 15 men and undertook the casting and forging of the various elements which comprise the foreshore railing.
+Restored in 2006, this well photographed section of the Sydney Harbour foreshore runs beneath the Southern Harbour Bridge Pylons, on Dawes Point.
+Comprising of 128 panels, the balustrade was removed from site.
+Each individual component was number tagged to be returned to its original position.
+As much of the original material was retained as possible.
+Wrought Artworks completed the restoration in under eight months with a crew of up to 15 men and undertook the casting and forging of the various elements which comprise the foreshore railing.

 Pattern makers made wooden patterns for the foundry men to cast new posts and medallions in cast iron.
-All 165 meters of railing required dismantling and then after restoration each major component was reinstalling in its original location.
-Components beyond repair were recast.
 Our machinists then drilled and threaded the castings in purpose built jigs to ensure the components could be assembled easily on site.
 A tool maker made forging dies for the blacksmiths, who then forged replacement fastenings in wrought iron salvaged from the original balustrade.
 Fitters assembled the panels on site using a small jib crane to avoid handling injuries.

 Client: SHFA